leon1995/pysdccc/README.md

 A logger is available to log the output of the test suite `logging.getLogger('pysdccc')`.
 Please note that each line of the test suite output is logged as a separate log message.
 Stdout is logged as info and stderr as error.
+> When using the `pysdccc.SdcccRunner` the output of the sdccc process is captured by the logger.

 ## Notices